Shit on the Radio (Remember the Days)

 "Shit on the Radio (Remember the Days)", censored as "...on the Radio (Remember the Days)", is the third official single from Canadian singer-songwriter Nelly Furtado's debut album, Whoa, Nelly!.
 For the single release, the song's album title, "Shit on the Radio (Remember the Days)", was censored, and the word "shit" was removed from the title and substituted on the cover art with "#*@!!".

-Despite the success of Furtado's previous two singles, the song failed to chart on the US Billboard Hot 100 and began a string of singles for Furtado that failed to chart until "Promiscuous" in 2006. "...on the Radio (Remember the Days)" charted in other countries, entering the top 10 in her home country of Canada (No. 7), the Netherlands (No. 7), Portugal (No. 6), and New Zealand (No. 5).
+Despite the success of Furtado's previous two singles, the song failed to chart on the US Billboard Hot 100 and began a string of singles for Furtado that failed to chart until "Promiscuous" in 2006. "...on the Radio (Remember the Days)" charted in other countries, entering the top 10 in Canada (No. 7), the Netherlands (No. 7), Portugal (No. 6), and New Zealand (No. 5).

 Background and writing

 Furtado, who wrote the song in one session, said it is about the feelings of insecurity she experienced when hiding her desire to make pop music to fit in with her underground musical peers.
 "I could try to be cool and whatever, but why do I have to try?", she said.
 "Why can't I just be myself?
 The moment you make that step and say, 'I want to make pop music' is a big thing.
 But no matter what happens to me there'll always be someone going, 'Oh, her music sucks now because everyone likes it.'
 I feel that song a lot."